Front Load Kiln & Package Load Kiln – Hardwood Lumber Kilns

 Two (2) Powered venting shown above to facilitate lumber drying.
 The motors, control panel and all electrical are mounted outside the heated area of the treater to promote long motor life and easy access.

-Roof Panel Construction – Roof panels, like the side-wall panels, consist of heavy structural aluminum tube frame welded together and using mineral wool insulation, with a smooth 0.040” aluminum interior and a corrugated 0.032” aluminum exterior, providing the absolute strongest and best sealed kiln enclosure in the industry.
+Roof Panel Construction – Roof panels, like the side-wall panels, consist of a heavy structural aluminum tube frame welded together and using mineral wool insulation, with a smooth 0.040” aluminum interior and a corrugated 0.032” aluminum exterior, providing the absolute strongest and best sealed front load kiln and package load kiln enclosure in the industry.

-Standard Door – Standard lift and carry system to lift door and release onto hooks each side securing and sealing door.
-All aluminum tubing welded together for stiffness.
+Standard Door – Standard lift and carry system to lift door and release onto hooks on each side securing and sealing the door.
+All aluminum tubing is welded together for stiffness.
 Insulated with mineral wool and covered in aluminum.